AdrianDot/WatchRemainder/README.md

 ## Features
 - Countdown for days, months, and years.
 - Custom views for displaying time units.
-- Dynamic updating of time using Swift's Combine framework.

 ## Requirements
 - iOS 13.0+ / watchOS 6.0+